build-on-aws/content/tags/java/tag.md

 ---
-description: "Java content on BuildOn.AWS."
+description: "Java content on Community.aws."

 ---
 Java is a high-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.